USA: Low inflation raises hopes that interest rate hikes will end - Breaking Latest News

 read too

-Why is inflation falling so much faster in the US than in Germany?
+In the US, the inflation rate is falling much faster than in Germany?
 These are the reasons

 The slight increase in the US inflation rate was expected after a 12-month straight month decline.
 Prices in the US are again rising much more slowly than before Russia invaded Ukraine.